How do you talk about privilege in the classroom?

 So, there you have it.
 We read this in conjunction with the student book clubs for “Passing” and “Their Eyes Were Watching God.”
 You probably already have an idea of what text or theme you could connect it to.

-Give it a try.1.
+This seems as good as any to mention that I’ll be co-moderating the #wellrED book club with Zac Chase and Jose Vilson.
+We’re (re)reading Lisa Delpit’s Other People’s Children – join us on Gooreads!1.
 Working at a diverse public school in Philadelphia, my students come from a wide range of backgrounds, which naturally leads to a multitude of responses to the prompts.
 In a more homogenous setting, student responses to these slides might not make as much room for student sharing, but would still serve as conversation starters: Why is there nobody on that side of the room?
 Who do we know that does belong there?
 Why aren’t they represented in our classroom?